kovan-testnet/config/README.md

 Kovoan requires the use of Parity's PoA Protocol.
 Ensure [Parity](https://github.com/ethcore/parity) is installed.

+After configuring, you probably want to acquire some Kovan Ether, to do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).

 ## Non-Authorities (Regular Users)

 ### OSX / Linux